fisothemes/LabVIEW-TwinCAT-ADS/README.md

 * **Invoking Methods**

-Current Invoking methods only supports primitive types and arrays of primitive types.
-Will look into STRUCT support after I finish adding events...speaking of events!
+The `Invoking Method` VI only supports primitive types and arrays of primitive types.
+To send STRUCTS as arguments please use the `Invoke Method Extended` VI.
+This VI applies the same rules as the `Write Fast` and `Read Fast`

 * **Events**